Alaska Cruise From Seattle: Should I Embark In The PNW?

-While guests can embark on a cruise to the Last Frontier from California, Vancouver, and Seattle, I share the benefits of choosing the latter.
+While guests can embark on a cruise to the Last Frontier from California, Vancouver, and Seattle, we explore why an Alaska cruise from Seattle should be on your travel bucket list.

 Planning a pre-cruise stay allows for exploration of its many attractions.
 Highlights include museums like the Museum of PoP Culture, Pike Place Market, and Space Needle before embarkation day.